r57zone/OpenVR-ArduinoHMD/README.md

 ![](https://user-images.githubusercontent.com/9499881/52521767-bd593480-2c95-11e9-923a-648a3018d131.png)

-There is a ready-made Arduino firmware for[MPU 6050 GY-521](http://ali.pub/2oy76c).
+There is a ready-made Arduino firmware for [MPU 6050 GY-521](http://ali.pub/2oy76c).
 It is necessary to solder according to the scheme, [download libraries](https://github.com/r57zone/X360Advance/releases/download/1.0/Arduino.Firmware.MPU6050.X360Advance.zip), unpack them into the "libraries" folder of the Arduino IDE.
 Put the tracker on a flat surface, flash the sketch "MPU6050_calibration.ino" and get the data for calibration.
 Next, you need to flash the sketch ["HMD_MPU6050_DMP6.ino"](https://github.com/TrueOpenVR/TrueOpenVR-DIY/blob/master/HMD/Arduino/HMD_MPU6050_DMP6.ino), by entering the calibration data already received into it.

 ![](https://user-images.githubusercontent.com/9499881/52521728-e200dc80-2c94-11e9-9628-68ea3ef3dacd.png)